essoen/essoen.github.io/content/work.md

 ## Communication

-I prefer asynchronous communication via Slack, or the messaging tool preferred where we work, over tools such as emails.
+I prefer asynchronous communication via Slack/messaging tool, over emails.
 I do not expect instant replies, even during the regular workday.
 I like when my team uses open team Slack-channels to ask questions, or talk about ideas, because I believe it empowers the whole team.

 [Inbox Zero](https://blog.doist.com/inbox-zero/) is great, and I follow it.
 But, most emails are not urgent, so I do not handle it as such.
 If you need a fast answer, call instead of e-mailing.
 Or call me after the email is sent.
 To me, an email can wait to be answered for two days.
 If not, one should tell the recipient about the urgency.

 To me, discussions fit better in Slack or a meeting, rather than email.
 Usually we have discussions over a particular decisions.
 It's easier to have these discussions if we write out the alternatives, the arguments for each of them, beforehand.
 This helps us get to the details, and where we disagree, faster.

 ### Meetings

 When calling for a meeting, I try to be clear on:

--   The goal of the meeting
+* The goal of the meeting

--   What the ideal result of the meeting would be
+* What the ideal result of the meeting would be

--   An agenda, preferably with some time boxing
+* An agenda, preferably with some time boxing

 I love when the people I work with follow the same format, as I believe it makes it easier to work and deliver value together.